HeliaHashemipour/Penetration-Test/Readme.md

 2. To test my device, I used the IP range 89.43.0.0 to 89.43.7.255 after connecting to VPN.

 ## Part II
-After completing the first part, I checked the correctness of my work with hping3, netdiscover, and namp tools, and then using xprobe2, httpprint, whatweb tools, or online sites, more information about the active hosts mentioned in the IP range. i got
+After completing the first part, I checked the correctness of my work with hping3, netdiscover, and namp tools, and then using xprobe2, httpprint, whatweb tools, or online sites, more information about the active hosts mentioned in the IP range.
+I got
 It is necessary to include the following items in entering the commands when working with the nmap tool:
 - TCP full scan
 - Stealth scan